excellalabs/xluhco/ADAPTING.md

 ## Step 5: Set up a Deployment Pipeline

 In the case of the live `xluh.co` domain, we use an Azure Web Site set up to automatically deploy from our master branch.
-Step by step instructions on that are below.

-TODO
+You can do this by:

+* Log into Azure.
+Create a subscription if you haven't already
+* Creating a new .NET Core web site (if you haven't already)
+* Once the site is created, select "deployments" from the menu.
+* Select GitHub as the source of the deployment.
+* Supply your credentials and select your repository
+* Select to deploy from the master branch

+After this, you'll have a web site that deploys automatically, and a CI process that protects your code before it makes it to the master branch.
+Not bad!